The Scripture Scout

 I don't know about you, but I have obsessed of late with how short life is.
 Where should our passions and energies go to make a difference in this world?
 Is anything worth being angry?
 No. Find the desert experience from someone who has come out of it, not someone who is still wandering around there.
 Get out there and serve a lost world.
 Feed the hungry, be there for a teenager who lives with things that are destroying his or her life, be kind to the people you live with, love people who annoy you ... be a miracle.
 Believe.

-In short and finally, I think believing is NOTHING like knowing.
-I don't only "believe" in God ...
+In short and finally, believing is NOTHING like knowing.
+I don't simply "believe" in God ...
 I like to think I know Him.
 One might “believe” in God as he or she believes the sun will rise or the grass will grow in Spring.
 That's really, really cool.
 But one can also “believe” in God as an encouragement to the Almighty (“I believe in you!”), a show of confidence in the Creator (as if He needs assurance).
 I tend to think even God might like to know we give a rip. ;-) But even that isn't the kind of belief we are talking about here, is it?

 At the end of the day, however long your "day" may be, I just hope that you don't simply "believe" in God either.